 If you have a chance to stop by, definitely take the time to see what they create this year.
 Don’t miss out on nearby Seven Dials while you are there.

-Full details on the special events at Covent Garden can be found here (including the Winter Warmer Festival with 40 types of mulled wine and the Christmas Sandwich Festival).
+Full details on the special events at Covent Garden can be found here (including the Christmas Sandwich Festival).

 Closest Tube Station: Oxford Circus